sheffield-bioinformatics-core/sheffield-bioinformatics-core.github.io/_events/rna-seq-introduction-2024-11-12.md

 ## Registration

-University of Sheffield staff and students can register using the myDevelopment platform.
+University of Sheffield staff / students are recommended to book via myDevelopment

 Otherwise, please use [this link](https://onlineshop.shef.ac.uk/conferences-and-events/faculty-of-medicine-dentistry-and-health/medical-school) to register for the course.
 There are options for attending online and in-person.

 ## Course Materials